jsenv/core/docs/exploring/readme.md

 ## File indicator

-This component display the file being executed.
-Useful to have it visible to remember what we are talking about.
+This component displays the file being executed as an url relative to your project directory.

 ## Execution indicator